jynnie/lvlup/README.md

 # lvlup

-lvlup (pronounced "level up") is a custom mark-_up_ language structured around _levels_ of details and based off markdown. the name (and file extension `.lvl`) are still tentatively named such.
+lvlup (pronounced "level up") is a custom mark-_up_ language structured around _levels_ of details. the name (and file extension `.lvl`) are still tentatively named such.

 lvlup blends Markdown and ReST syntax for a human readable, lightweight markup language with more structure.